Timeseries

 property n_samples: int

-Number of samples contained in the series.
+The number of samples contained in the series.

 Return type